-Ginevra Weasley had not had a good year; being twenty-five was not all it was cracked up to be.
-Her job was deadbeat (just a pretty face to file paperwork for the Ministry of Magic), her love life nonexistent, and her friendships dissolved into vindictive, bitter spats.
-She supposed the beginning of all this had been the day she and Ron had discovered that Harry and Hermione were getting it on after hours.
-Apparently, Aurors and nurses had an animal attraction for one another that "could not be ignored".
+Ginevra Weasley had not had a good year; being 25 was not all it was cracked up to be.
+Her job was deadbeat - she was just a pretty face to file paperwork for the Ministry of Magic - her love life was nonexistent, and her closest friendships had dissolved into vindictive, bitter spats.
+She supposed the beginning of all this had been the day she and Ron had discovered that Harry and Hermione were banging after hours.
+Apparently, Aurors and nurses had an animal attraction for one another that "could not be ignored."
 Ron had been heartbroken; Ginny, however, had been murderous.
-She had gone after Harry with a metal spatula and her bare hands, offering to perform surgery on him that would involve her reaching down his throat and pulling out his testicles that way.
-Yes, she had been a not so happy camper.
+She had gone after Harry with a metal spatula and her bare hands, offering to perform surgery on him that would involve reaching down his throat and pulling out his testicles the long way.
+Perhaps it had not been one of her prouder moments.

-Anyway, it had been a while since then, but she couldn't honestly say that anything had been peachy.
-Things had been pretty down and irritating, and this wasn't a sign that things were looking up.
+Anyway, it had been a while since then, but she couldn't honestly say that anything had gotten peachy.
+Things had been mundane at best, and this wasn't a sign that prospects were looking up.
 After all, people making bets regarding the potential sordid affairs of you and your enemies was not a positive thing.
 She looked at her enemy for a moment.

-He was sitting on the leather chair across from her desk with a look of absolute calm on his face as he looked at her.
+He was sitting on the leather chair across from her desk with a look of absolute calm on his face.
+He gazed at her proprietarily, even though she had given him no encouragement and had not even seen him since they left Hogwarts.
+At Hogwarts, he had been arrogant, obnoxious, and if she had asked him the time of day, he would have deemed himself too high above her to even deign to hear the question.
+Now she looked at him to see the man whom the boy had become.
 His blue eyes were so pale that they appeared grey, bright and intriguing in the pale set of his chiseled features, with a strong jaw and classic profile.
 His hair was still blonde but it had darkened once his teenage years had passed, and he was tall, long legs resting demurely in front of him.
 He was the picture of poise; the extremely attractive picture of poise.

 Why didn't I invest in ugly enemies?
-She thought forlornly, twisting a lock of red hair.
+She thought forlornly, twisting a lock of red hair around her finger.
 Instead I pick enemies that are hotter than any of my boyfriends, my boyfriends, who are cheating scum, who sleep with women who aren't as pretty as me.

 "Are you planning on giving me an answer?
-I could have been underhanded and tried to seduce you, but instead, I'm offering this to you as a business endeavor," he informed her in a voice as smooth and cool as Italian silk.
+I could have been underhanded and tried to seduce you, but instead, I'm offering this to you as a business endeavor."
+His voice slipped out as smooth and cool as Italian silk.
 She frowned.

 "I shouldn't even have to answer you.
 Of course the answer is no," she replied even as her mind screamed, A third party is willing to pay huge money for you to have sex with a gorgeous man, and you're saying no?

-"I should have known, but I was hoping your answer would be yes.
-I'm being more than fair about this,"
+"I was hoping your answer would be yes.
+I'm being more than fair about this."

 "Sex isn't about fairness!"
-She replied, tossing her hands up in disbelief.
+She tossed her hands in the air in disbelief.
 "It's about…well, it's sex!"

-"I know what sex is," Draco echoed, raising an eyebrow as if he was no seeing his point.
-She watched his lithe fingers drum lazily on his knee, imagined catching hold of those oh-so-capable looking fingers, and thought, I bet you do.
+"I know what sex is," Draco echoed, raising an eyebrow as if he was not seeing her point.
+She watched his lithe fingers drum lazily on his knee.
+I bet you do, she thought, imagining those capable-looking fingers getting a hold of her.

 "How are you going to have sex with me?"
 His look was sly.